 StraCon has a professional acquisition staff that has developed an extensive network of subject matter experts and support capabilities that are immediately accessible.

-Debbie Paris is the President of StraCon Services Group.
+Debbie Paris is the CEO of StraCon Services Group.
 Debbie has over 20 years experience supporting the government as an Integrated Product Team (IPT) lead and as a vendor providing OEM based products to government clients.
 She has extensive experience in Program/Project management and has performed lead roles on the development and delivery of numerous complex products and is widely recognized for her ability to develop and lead high performance teams.
 She has planned, organized, staffed and lead multiple teams to deliver multi-million dollar products on cost and schedule while meeting performance requirements.
 She fully understands the challenges associated with the integration of complex systems.
 She has been responsible for the development of multiple major program initiatives that required her to personally brief several Flag Officers and Senior Executive Service personnel.
 One of her strengths, whether as a manager on the industry team or as a government IPT lead, is ensuring all parties have an aligned understanding of the requirements prior to embarking on the development of a product, and that they maintain that alignment throughout the entire procurement process.
 This intense focus on maintaining a government, industry and warfighter alignment with regard to the requirement has resulted in multiple under budget and ahead of schedule product deliveries.
 She passionately believes in the development of a high performance team that includes all components of the Acquisition Triad (government, industry and warfighter).
 Debbie holds a BA degree in Communications.

 Ken has spent the last 21 years in acquisition related assignments.
 He is a Subject Matter Expert (SME) in the development of Acquisition Strategies for Major Defense Acquisition Programs (MDAP), and has helped multiple clients manage the integration of highly complex training system components.
 Ken has been heavily involved in providing Technical and Program Management Support and is experienced in all phases of government acquisition activities that include planning, organizing, staffing, leading team efforts, and managing the integration of multiple highly complex training system components.
 He has been responsible for planning and leading teams composed of diverse engineering management disciplines through a variety of complex tasks in support of developing transformational weapon system concepts.
 Ken retired from the USMC in 2005 after having served in NAVAIR and OPNAV as a Level 3 certified acquisition professional.
 As a Marine Lieutenant Colonel, Ken was responsible for the cost, schedule, and delivery of V-22 USMC and USAF Special Operations Command high fidelity training products valued more than $700 million.
 He led a program team with over 150 industry and government acquisition personnel and delivered over 30 products with an average cost performance index (CPI) of 1.12 (12% under budget) and schedule performance index (SPI) of .99.
 He developed the USMC’s Training Transformation initiative that removed unnecessary training from the V-22 aircraft and increased training from less than 10% in the ground based training environment to greater than 68%.
 This allowed $1.6 billion in aircraft assets to be delivered to the operational fleet and accelerated the operational squadron deployment for this new production aircraft.
 Ken is a highly qualified Program Manager that understands the complexity associated with the integration of multiple systems, and how numerous functional disciplines must work together to deliver quality products to the warfighter.
 Ken has been heavily involved in continuing to provide Technical and Program Management Support for multiple Naval Acquisition programs over the last 12 years.